ylynfatt/elcodi-docs/bundles/CoreBundle/index.rst

 Traits
 ~~~~~~

 Traits should reside in the ``Entity/Traits`` directory of each bundle.
-They have corresponding :ref:`interfaces <core-bundle-interfaces>`.
+They have corresponding :ref:`interfaces <corebundle-index-interfaces>`.
 Every time a trait is added, it should be mirrored by an interface.

-.. _core-bundle-interfaces:
+.. _corebundle-index-interfaces:

 Interfaces
 ~~~~~~~~~~